-- (i) The institution or fund was created for charitable purposes in India and provisions of section 11 and 12 apply to it ; - (ii) The institution or fund is tax-exempt; - (iii) The institution's governing documents do not permit the transfer or use of income or assets for any purpose other than a charitable purpose; - (iv) The institution or fund is not expressed to be for the benefit of any particular religious community or caste; and - (v) The institution or fund maintains regular accounts of its receipts and expenditures. - (vi) The institution is either a public charitable trust or a society or section 25 company or a specified educational institution or is an institution financed wholly or partly by the government or a local authority. - 2.50 It should be remembered that: - Total deductions available to a donor cannot exceed 10% of the donor's total gross income.
+2.50 It should be remembered that:

+- (i) Total deductions available to a donor cannot exceed 10% of the donor's total gross income.
 Any amount in excess of 10% will not be exempt in the hands of donor. - (ii) Donations to institutions or funds "for the benefit of any particular religious community or caste" are not tax-deductible.
-A not-for-profit organization created exclusively for the benefit of a particular religious community or caste may, however, create a separate fund for the benefit of "Scheduled castes, backward classes, Scheduled Tribes or women and children" and those will be exempted [Section 80G Explanation 1]. - (iii) For purpose of Section 80G, an association or institution related to sports or games and notified by the Central Government will be considered as charitable institution.

-- (iv) Tax deduction under section 80G are only allowed if the donation is a sum of money.
-Thus, in-kind donations are not recognised for exemption. - (v) Receipts issued to donors by not-for-profit organizations must bear the number and date of the 80G certificate.
+A not-for-profit organization created exclusively for the benefit of a particular religious community or caste may, however, create a separate fund for the benefit of "Scheduled castes, backward classes, Scheduled Tribes or women and children" and those will be exempted [Section 80G Explanation 1]. - (iii) For purpose of Section 80G, an association or institution related to sports or games and notified by the Central Government will be considered as charitable institution. - (iv) Tax deduction under Section 80G are allowed only if the donation is a sum of money.
+Thus, in-kind donations are not recognised for exemption. - (v) Receipts issued to donors by not-for-profit organizations must bear the number and date of the Section 80G certificate. - (vi) Finance Act, 2017 has inserted Section 80 G (5D) under which no deduction will be allowed in respect of any donation of any sum exceeding Rs.
+2000 unless it is paid by any other mode other than by cash.
+In-kind contributions do not qualify for deductions under Section 80 G.